Event

 Sponsors

-The Cabell First Novelist Award is presented on behalf of VCU's M.F.A. in Creative Writing Program.
-Sponsors include the James Branch Cabell Library Associates, VCU Libraries, the VCU Department of English, Barnes & Noble @ VCU, and the VCU College of Humanities and Sciences.
+The VCU Cabell First Novelist Award is presented on behalf of VCU’s M.F.A. in Creative Writing program.
+Sponsors include: the James Branch Cabell Library Associates, VCU Libraries, the Friends of VCU Libraries, the VCU Department of English and the VCU College of Humanities and Sciences.

-Judges: The 2021 First Novelist Winner; Raven Leilani, students from the VCU M.F.A. in Creative Writing Program; and the Cabell First Novelist Award committee
+Judges: The 2022 Winner Dawnie Walton; Students from the VCU MFA in Creative Writing Program; and the Cabell First Novelist Award Committee